tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What AWS service can be used for compliance management?
 A: AWS Config can be used to audit your AWS infrastructure.
 For example, you can set up a rule that checks for security groups that allow inbound access beyond what you define as acceptable.

 - Q: If you're worried about expenses in the cloud and need help to determine how to reduce cost, increase performance, and improve fault tolerance AND security, what AWS service can help?
 A: Trusted Advisor can provide real-time guidance on all of these based on best practices.
+Cost Explorer can help you view itemized cost, but you can't use it to check resource utilization.

 - Q: What AWS service can you use to check the health of your AWS infrastructure?
 A: Use AWS Health Dashboard.
 There are actually two features.
 The first is service health, which shows you the health of AWS services in general The other is called "Your account health", which is personalized.